Welcome to the Art Section!

 Things to Keep in Consideration

 Method – Some forms of art require less effort than others.
 A great banner can take a fraction of the time to make as a great drawing.
-This should reflect in your score.
+This should reflect in your given rank.

-Detail – A well drawn picture with an extensive background should score higher than one without.
+Detail – A well drawn picture with an extensive background should rank higher than one without.
 Drawing scales, accentuating fur, and attention to minor details will differ from a plain image without these things.
 Detail is an indicator of effort.
-This should reflect in your score.
+This should reflect in your ranking.

 The Pokemon – Some are simply easier to draw than others.
 For instance, a Gyarados would be significantly more of a challenge than something like a Ditto; yet, both are in the same rank of difficulty.
 This means that the images of easier-made Pokemon should have more content or be held to a stricter standard than the more difficult-made creatures.
 This should reflect in your pass/fail declaration.
 Also keep in mind that if a piece as multiple Pokemon/focus points in it, the target’s (if capture attempt) importance should be obvious.
 It should generally be the main focus of the piece.